ElisabethGriesbauer/T-Vine-Synth/README.md

-# T-Vine-Synth: A Truncated C-Vine Copula Generator of Synthetic Tabular Data to Balance Privacy and Utility
+# TVineSynth: A Truncated C-Vine Copula Generator of Synthetic Tabular Data to Balance Privacy and Utility

- This repository accompanies the paper "T-Vine-Synth: A Truncated C-Vine Copula Generator of Synthetic Tabular Data to Balance Privacy and Utility".
+ This repository accompanies the paper "TVineSynth: A Truncated C-Vine Copula Generator of Synthetic Tabular Data to Balance Privacy and Utility".

 ### Usage